clustermass/ebs/README.md

 downtime is acceptable and a straightforward NAS-backed workflow is preferable to a larger commercial backup platform.

-See [INSTALLATION](INSTALLATION) for the tested deployment walkthrough and [DESCRIPTION](DESCRIPTION) for architecture, file responsibilities, and review notes.
+See [INSTALLATION.md](INSTALLATION.md) for the tested deployment walkthrough and [DESCRIPTION.md](DESCRIPTION.md) for architecture, file responsibilities, and review notes.

 ## Limitations